jjwwk0/cs470_project/README.md

 ### Generating data

 Training data is generated on the fly.
-To generate validation as used in result.ipynb
+To generate validation as used in result_team23.ipynb

 ```bash
 python generate_data_cvrp_bus.py -f --graph_sizes 20